MANAGEMENT'S DISCUSSION AND ANALYSIS OF FINANCIAL CONDITION AND RESULTS OF OPERATIONS

 2004 Compared to 2003

 Net cash flow used in investing activities was $17 million both fiscal 2003 and fiscal 2004 in both business acquisitions and property additions.
-The Company paid $4 million for acquired businesses in fiscal 2004 compared to $3 million in fiscal 2003.
+The Company paid $4 million for acquired businesses, including an additional $.5 million payment for the Ancicare acquisition, noted above, along with $3.7 in disbursements to acquire the stock of Scan One, as noted above, and to pay off the outstanding notes payable of Scan One.
 Purchases of property and equipment decreased from $14 million in fiscal 2003 to $13 million in fiscal 2004 partially due to the reduction in the growth in the Company's revenues.

 2004 Compared to 2003

-Net cash flow used in financing activities was $12 million in fiscal 2003 compared to $8 million in fiscal 2004.
-The decrease in cash flow used in financing activities was primarily due to a decrease in the amount spent by the Company to repurchase its common stock from $15 million in fiscal 2003 to $12 million in fiscal 2004.
+Net cash flow used in financing activities was $10 million in 2003 compared to $6 million in 2004.
+The decrease in cash flow used in financing activities was primarily due to a $1 million increase in the amount of cash generated from the proceeds from the exercise of options in common stock and an increase in the tax benefit from the exercise of stock options from $1 million in fiscal 2003 to $2 million in fiscal 2004 along with a decrease in the amount spent by the Company to repurchase its common stock from $15 million in fiscal 2003 to $12 million in fiscal 2004.
+Additionally, the tax benefits from stock option exercises increased due to an increase in the number of options exercised from 205,000 to 277,000, respectively, along with a higher average stock price which increased the amount of tax deduction from the exercise of the stock options.
 The Company repurchased 461,527 shares in fiscal 2003 and 342,121 shares in fiscal 2004.

 Critical Accounting Policies